AndriiKachur/QRCodeExample/README.md

 QRCodeExample
 =============

-Example of generation multicolor QR code with logo
+Example of generation multicolor QR code with logo.
+This is an example of application for article http://habrahabr.ru/post/149172/